 THE LATEST RESTORATION OF THE FOUNTAIN IN PIAZZA LEANDRA

-On 26 June 2015 the latest restoration works to the Fountain in Piazza Leandra were concluded.
+On 26 June 2015 the latest restoration works to the Fountain in Leandra Square (Piazza Leandra) were concluded.
 The fountain is gushing again and regaining its old splendour.

 The works, by Giulio Venturini and supported by Cassa di Risparmio di Civitavecchia, have really restyled the fountain both from the hydraulic and aesthetic points of view.